MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-connectors.md

 - You only have one connector.
 A second connector and [create a connector group](application-proxy-connector-groups.md) are recommended to avoid downtime and provide higher availability.
 - A connector was in the middle of a transaction when the update began.
 Although the initial transaction is lost, your browser should automatically retry the operation or you can refresh your page.
 When the request is resent, the traffic is routed to a backup connector.

-To see information about previously released versions and what changes they include, see [Application Proxy- Version Release History](application-proxy-release-version-history.md).
+To see information about previously released versions and what changes they include, see [Application proxy- Version Release History](application-proxy-release-version-history.md).

 ## Creating connector groups